 When you purchase a car, the dealer gives you certain offers and added services.
 These differ from dealer to dealer.
 Benefits like a more comfortable interest rate, free service for the first two years, warranty, guarantee etc are all benefits that will come under ‘augmented product.’

-The core product is the most important concept to understand as this is the one that explains the main motive of buying a product.
+The core product is the most important concept to understand as this is the one that explains the main motive of buying an augmented product.

 There are many reasons why a product is purchased but there is always that one main reason.
 The basic purpose of the purchase is the main need that is satisfied when the product is used.
 This is called as the core product.
 To continue with the example of the car, the main use of a car is to make transportation from one place to another easier and faster.
 The core product in a car is transportation.

-Having understood the three main levels of a product, let us understand Augmented products better.
+Having understood the three main levels of a product, let us understand Augmented product better.